 Applications are made on the following website: https://www.gov.uk/apply-for-teacher-training.
 Applications open from 12th October 2021 for training in 2022-23.
 You can select 3 choices at the same time for any route into teaching.
 Once your application is submitted training providers have 40 working days to make a decision and inform you.
 If interested, providers will call you for interview so be prepared to have 3 full interviews in this period.
 You then have 10 days to make a decision whether to accept one of the offers or not.

 There is a single application form for all of your choices and this includes a personal statement.
 This is your opportunity to let your chosen training providers know about your qualities, skills and expertise and why you want to be a teacher.

-You can only make one personal statement for all the choices you make in both Apply 1 and Apply 2.
+You can only make one personal statement for all the choices you make.
 You can’t change it or do different ones for University or school-based choices.
 The providers you’re applying to understand this, so they won’t be expecting you to say specific things about them or their programmes.
 However, if you’re applying for programmes in a particular subject or age group, it would be helpful to explain why you have chosen them and the skills and attributes you have that make them appropriate for you.

 What to include in the personal statements:

 You do need to think carefully about the things that all your chosen providers will want to know about you.
 You’ll probably want to include things like:

 - Evidence that you understand the rewards and challenges of teaching

 - Details of your previous education and how you have benefitted from it

 - Experience of teaching such as visits to schools, classroom observation or working as a teaching assistant